The Tools page allows you to perform a variety of tasks, including traversing, loop closures, geoid height modeling and coordinate transformations.

 This is perhaps the most powerful tool on the Tools page.
 From this tab, you can calculate loop closures, open-ended traverses or simple side shots for 1D, 2D and 3D vertical, local plane, grid (State Plane) and geodetic surveys.

-To provide this power and flexibility, Columbus 4 uses the same adjustment engine found on the Adjust and Adjust File pages.
-You select the route of the traverse, the applicable observations that are available (between stations in the route), the traverse type (vertical, grid, geodetic, etc.) and the vertical component to use (orthometric or ellipsoidal height), and Columbus 4 will compute the traverse.
-For each station in the traverse, a closure is computed by differencing the traverse generated coordinate against its known coordinate (the coordinate values currently set for this station).
+To provide this power and flexibility, Columbus 4.5 uses the same adjustment engine found on the Adjust and Adjust File pages.
+You select the route of the traverse, the applicable observations that are available (between stations in the route), the traverse type (vertical, grid, geodetic, etc.) and the vertical component to use (orthometric or ellipsoidal height), and Columbus 4.5 will compute the traverse.
+For each station in the traverse, a closure is computed by differencing the traverse generated coordinate against its known coordinate; the coordinate values currently set for this station.

 Redundant observations are handled by the least squares adjustment engine and are weighted using their standard deviations or variances.
 Coordinate observations can be used, as well as field observations.

-While setting up the station route, Columbus 4 automatically knows which observations are applicable, based on the traverse type.
+While setting up the station route, Columbus 4.5 automatically knows which observations are applicable, based on the traverse type.
 Observations can be deselected by un-checking their check box.
-For 2D traverses, you can specify a mean project height or you can tell Columbus 4 to use the known approximate height for each station (orthometric or ellipsoidal, based on the height field options selected).
+For 2D traverses, you can specify a mean project height or you can tell Columbus 4.5 to use the known approximate height for each station; orthometric or ellipsoidal, based on the height field options selected.

-Underneath the hood, Columbus 4 is computing the approximate coordinates for each forward station (just like in a network adjustment).
+Underneath the hood, Columbus 4.5 is computing the approximate coordinates for each forward station just like in a network adjustment.
 Then, the iterative adjustment engine takes over to determine the best solution based on the observations selected.
-If there are no redundant observations between stations (for example, between each station pair we have exactly one horizontal angle, one zenith angle and one slope distance), the answer is the same as would be computed using an advanced COGO tool.
-When redundant observations are introduced, the redundancy is taken into account, just as it is in a Least Squares Adjustment: the weights (generated from the observation SD or Variance) for each observation dictate the result.
+If there are no redundant observations between stations, the results are based on the observations themselves (without weighting).
+When redundant observations are introduced, the redundancy is taken into account, just as it is in a Least Squares Adjustment.

-Only the first and possibly second station (if Fix First Two Stations is checked) in the traverse are held fixed.
+The first and possibly a second station (if Fix First Two Stations is checked) in the traverse are held fixed.
 The second station is only fixed when the first station is acting as a starting back sight.
-In this case, the known coordinates for the starting back sight must be provided for the back sight station.
+In either case, known coordinates for the starting stations must be provided.

-Like network adjustment, many of the Preference page settings will influence the traverse results.
-For example, you may have set up a default standard deviation for each chord distance, or you may have provided a default deflection of the vertical value for the entire traverse.
+Similar to a network adjustment, many of the Preference page settings will influence the traverse results.
+For example, you may want to set up a default standard deviation for all chord distances.
+Or, you may prefer to provide a default deflection of the vertical value for the entire traverse.

 When performing a grid traverse, be sure to set up the correct grid zone in the Preferences page.
 For grid and geodetic traverses, you will also need to ensure you have the correct Datum set up in the Preferences page.